Sodom (Final Fight): Appearances

 Apart from the Alpha series, Sodom appears as a playable character in 1999's Final Fight Revenge.

+Sodom appears in Street Fighter (TV series) in the episodes "The Medium Is The Message", "Cammy and the Bachelor" and "Final Fight".
+In "The Medium Is The Message" he is seen as a fighter competing in the tournament in India, while in "Cammy and the Bachelor" he is working for M. Bison and Shadaloo alongside Birdie.
+In "Final Fight", he is a member of Mad Gear like in the games, and is defeated by Ryu and Ken.

 Sodom makes a cameo appearance in the 1999 anime film Street Fighter Alpha: The Animation as a fighter who travels with Ryu, Ken, Chun-Li and some other fighters to Dr. Sadler's laboratory to find and rescue Ryu's alleged younger brother, Shun, though Sodom's comments hint that he is only doing it to prove he is not a coward.
 As the fighters battle it out to demonstrate their skills to Sadler, Sodom takes on Ken, but is beaten.
 He and the other fighters are later imprisoned in a cell to have their fighting Ki stripped, but they are released by Ken and Chun-Li.